tmtsoftware/csw-client/README.md

 # csw-client

-This project implements interactive shell which can be used to communicate with an HCD (Hardware Control Daemon) and an Assembly using
-TMT Common Software ([CSW](https://github.com/tmtsoftware/csw)) APIs.
+This project contains an interactive shell and allows its users to gain access to all the major csw services via CLI which then can be used to communicate with a HCD (Hardware Control Daemon) and an Assembly using TMT Common Software ([CSW](https://github.com/tmtsoftware/csw)) APIs.

 ## Build Instructions

 The build is based on sbt and depends on libraries generated from the [csw](https://github.com/tmtsoftware/csw) project.

-See [here](https://www.scala-sbt.org/1.0/docs/Setup.html) for instructions on installing sbt.

 ## Prerequisites for running Components